-When it comes to cloud-based CRM, Salesforce is arguably the largest name in the game.
-From a technologist perspective, mastering the various Salesforce platforms can also prove pretty lucrative, with specialist careeers racking up a median annual salary of $71,175 (according to Burning Glass, which collects and analyzes job-posting data from across the country).
+When it comes to cloud-based customer relationship management (CRM), Salesforce is arguably the largest name in the game.
+From a technologist perspective, mastering the various Salesforce platforms can also prove pretty lucrative, with specialist careers racking up a median annual salary of $71,175 (according to Lightcast, formerly Emsi Burning Glass, which collects and analyzes job-posting data from across the country).

-Working within Salesforce is likewise a pretty rich opportunity.
-According to levels.fyi, which crowdsources compensation data, an associate MTS (Member of Technical Staff) at Salesforce can earn an average salary of $117,889, paired with stock options worth $19,667 per year, and a bonus of $11,778
+Of course, that salary can climb still higher with the right mix of experience and training.
+Working at Salesforce itself also proves lucrative: According to levels.fyi, which crowdsources compensation data, an associate MTS (Member of Technical Staff) at Salesforce can earn an average salary of $117,889, paired with stock options worth $19,667 per year, and a bonus of $11,778.

-Even if money isn’t your primary career driver, mastering Salesforce can open up all kinds of interesting doors.
+Even if money isn’t your primary career driver, mastering Salesforce’s growing collection of apps and services can open up all kinds of interesting doors.
 With that in mind, we spoke with a few technologists about why Salesforce matters, best practices for learning it, and whether it was worth your time (and money).

 Where Do I Start Learning Salesforce?